elegant-scipy/elegant-scipy/markdown/ch3.markdown

 communicate.)
 The worm is an awesome example of neural connectivity analysis because every worm (of this species) has the same number of neurons (302), and the connections between them are all known.
-This has resulted in the fantastic Openworm project [^openworm], which I encourage you to follow.
+This has resulted in the fantastic Openworm project [^openworm], which we encourage you to follow.

 You can download the neuronal dataset in Excel format from the WormAtlas database at [http://www.wormatlas.org/neuronalwiring.html#Connectivitydata](http://www.wormatlas.org/neuronalwiring.html#Connectivitydata).